akshay1209/todoist/README.md

 ### npm install node-sass

 # HOST LINK
-project can be view by clicking on link given below
+project can be viewed by clicking on the link given below
 ### https://jolly-einstein-ef2f78.netlify.app/

 # User can run this app on their machine using